Harageh

-Harageh (also el-Harageh or Haraga) is a modern village in Egypt at the entrance to the river oasis of the Fayum, close to El-Lahun.
-In archaeology Harageh is mainly known for a series of cemeteries dating to several periods of Egyptian history.
+Harageh (also el-Harageh or Haraga) is a modern village in Egypt at the entrance to the river oasis of the Fayum, close to El Lahun.
+In archaeology, Harageh is mainly known for a series of cemeteries dating to several periods of Egyptian history.
 Reginald Engelbach excavated these cemeteries in 1913.
-The cemeteries belong to the Naqada-Period, to the First Intermediate Period, to the late Middle Kingdom and to the New Kingdom; a few Coptic stelae were discovered here as well.
-Especially the burials of the late Middle Kingdom belonged to wealthy people.
-Perhaps the people of El-Lahun were buried here.
-Engelbach found stelae including the only one known to be dedicated to the god Hedjhotep, inscribed coffins, canopic boxes and jars, and many statues.
+The cemeteries belong to the Naqada period, the First Intermediate Period, the late Middle Kingdom, and the New Kingdom; a few Coptic stelae were also discovered here.
+The burials of the late Middle Kingdom appear to have belonged to wealthy individuals.
+The inhabitants of El Lahun may have been buried here.
+Engelbach found stelae, including the only one known to be dedicated to the god Hedjhotep, as well as inscribed coffins, canopic boxes and jars, and many statues.